Bade Fateh Ali Khan: Notable students

 On Bade Fateh Ali Khan's death, his younger brother Hamid Ali Khan described him as a father figure for their entire family and also his teacher who taught him everything he knows about classical music.

 His disciple, Ahmad Wali of Afghanistan, had shown such talent at a young age that Ustad bestowed upon Ahmad Wali his own name thus calling him Ahmad Wali Fateh Ali Khan.
 Ahmad Wali Fateh Ali Khan was born in 1987 and was first taught by Syed Muhibullah Hashimi and now Wali Fateh Ali Khan is a popular vocalist in Afghanistan.
 The famous nohakhawan Haider Rizvi Alhussaini was also a student of the great Bade Fateh Ali Khan.
 In 2016, he teaches classical music classes at Pakistan National Council of Arts (PNCA) in Islamabad as he has gotten older.

 Ustad Fateh Ali Khan's signature vocal style has influenced many singers around the world, including classical vocal prodigy, Shyam Panchmatia, about whom the Ustad said, "we are fortunate that such young talent exists around the world; the future of our music is safe in their hands."
 Shyam's exposition of Raag Megh from the Patiala Gharana has been featured on the BBC after being performed internationally.

 Other notable students include Amanat Ali Khan's son, Shafqat Amanat Ali, an accomplished classical, pop, and playback singer who has brought attention to several Patiala gharana compositions penned by Fateh Ali and Amanat Ali by arranging the scores in more contemporary styles.

 Death

-Khan developed lung disease in late 2016 and was admitted to PIMS Hospital in Islamabad where he died on 4 January on 2017 at the age of 82.
+Khan developed lung disease in late 2016 and was admitted to PIMS Hospital in Islamabad where he died on 4 January 2017 at the age of 82.
 His funeral prayers were held in Lahore, Pakistan.
 In March 2017, a tribute event was organised at the Arts Council of Pakistan, Karachi in his honour and remembrance.
 He was buried at Mominpura Graveyard in Lahore where his brother and singing partner Amanat Ali Khan and nephew Asad Amanat Ali Khan are also buried.